 Some questions to ask yourself (and any broker you're working with) include:

-- How convenient is the area when it comes to subways?
-If you're more than a 5- or 10-minute walk from the train, is there a bus nearby?
-Keep in mind that even neighborhoods with access to transportation can see major delays and detours on weekends, so if you work on weekends or plan to go out a lot, you may want to check MTA.info for details on planned maintenance work and construction.
-Also, how easy is it to get taxis?
-While on-demand taxi apps like Uber, Lyft, Juno, and Via now make far-flung neighborhoods more accessible (read our reviews here!), there's not always something available, and yellow taxis (green in the outer boroughs) can still be the quickest/most convenient choice.
+How convenient is the area when it comes to subways?
+If you're more than a 5- or 10-minute walk from the train, do you have an alternative means of getting around, like a bus or Citi Bike?
+Keep in mind that even neighborhoods with access to subway lines can see major delays and detours on weekends, so if you work on weekends or plan to go out a lot, you’ll want to check MTA.info for details on planned maintenance work and construction.
+If you’re thinking of moving to a neighborhood off the L train, know that in 2019 it is going shut down for more than a year.
+This might be a deal-breaker, or it might work in your favor, as rents and asking prices should take a hit during that time.

-- What's the nightlife like?
-If you're moving to the city to party, you'll want to be in a bar-on-every-corner type of neighborhood.
-In Manhattan, that includes the East Village, Murray Hill, and the Lower East Side.
-In Brooklyn, that means Williamsburg, Bushwick and parts of Greenpoint.
-If you're not looking to go out much after work, know that these neighborhoods can be loud and crowded on the weekends.
-Ask around and see if there are a few too many bars in the area for your liking, and return in the 10 p.m.-2 a.m. timeframe on a Friday or Saturday night to get a sense of the vibe.
+What's the nightlife like?
+New York City has party neighborhoods, quiet family neighborhoods, and everything in between.
+In Manhattan, major party hubs include the East Village, Murray Hill, and the Lower East Side.
+In Brooklyn and Queens, that means Williamsburg, Bushwick, Greenpoint and Ridgewood.
+These neighborhoods tend to get pretty loud on weekends, and might not be ideal if you’re not planning to take advantage of the city’s wilder offerings.
+Ask around and see if there are a few too many bars in a given area for your liking, and return in the 10 p.m.-2 a.m. timeframe on a Friday or Saturday night to get a sense of the vibe.

-- What evacuation zone are you in?
-If Superstorm Sandy taught us anything, it's that severe weather can affect the city in a big way.
-City neighborhoods are designated by flood risk, and those areas at highest risk are evacuated first (see the zones here).
+What evacuation zone are you in?
+Superstorm Sandy taught us that severe weather can affect the city in a big way, and climate experts say we are likely to see more intense weather in the future.
+Parts of the city at greatest risk for flooding are evacuated first (see the zones here).
 It's something to consider, as there'll be a temporary disruption even if your building isn't damaged, and a far bigger upheaval if it is.
-Plus, if you're buying, living in a flood zone might mean shelling out for high-priced flood insurance.
+Plus, if you're buying, living in a flood zone might mean shelling out for high-priced flood insurance and having to pick up the pieces when the next big storm hits.

-- How safe is a neighborhood?
-You can always check the official NYC website for crime statistics, but the best way to get a sense of how comfortable you'll feel in the neighborhood is to ask someone who lives there.
-Also, this is another good reason to visit a prospective neighborhood at night—the vibe at 9 p.m. might be very different than at the 3 p.m. open house you attended.
+How safe is the neighborhood?
+You can always check the official NYPD website for crime statistics, but the best way to get a sense of how comfortable you'll feel in the neighborhood is to ask someone who lives there, and to check it out yourself, especially at night.
+The vibe at 9 p.m. might be very different than at the 3 p.m. open house you attended.

 2. Money can't buy you everything

 Renters: Just because you can afford an apartment doesn't mean you'll qualify to rent it.
-Most New York landlords require that a tenant earn 40 to 50 times the monthly rent in a year.
-If you don't, you'll have to have a guarantor who makes 80 to 100 times the monthly rent and promises to pay the balance of your lease if you default.
-Often, the landlord also requires that the guarantor lives in the tri-state area, and is therefore easier to find for payment, should things take a turn for the worse.
+Most New York landlords require that a tenant earn 40-50 times the monthly rent in a year.
+If you don't, you'll have to have a guarantor who makes 80-100 times the monthly rent and promises to pay the balance of your lease if you default.
+Often, the landlord also requires that the guarantor live in the tri-state area, so that it's easier to collect if you default.

-If that's not possible, or if you or your guarantor are from overseas, you may be able to pay for a guarantor service like Insurent (FYI, a Brick sponsor) instead.
+If that's not possible, or if you or your guarantor isn't local, you may be able to pay for a guarantor service like Insurent (FYI, a Brick sponsor) instead.
 Their income and employment requirements are significantly less strict, though you'll still need to have good credit.

 Buyers: Even if your finances are in tip-top shape, if you're planning on buying a co-op, you'll have to get past a co-op board first—and board requirements go way beyond finances.
 For an overview on everything you need to know as a first-time buyer, consult Brick Underground's How to Buy a NYC Apartment.
-Board-interview-
+Get insider tips for board interviews here, and check out our Big Fat Board Interview series for real-life stories.

 3. Brokers charge fees in New York

-Buyers: Sellers pay a broker's fee that is typically six percent (though often negotiable down to five percent in a seller's market), divided 50-50 between the buyer’s broker and the seller's broker.
+Buyers: Sellers pay a broker's fee that is typically between 5 and 6 percent, divided 50-50 between the buyer’s broker and the seller's broker.
 The good news is that it means buyers don't pay a fee.
-The bad news: Those fees are probably reflected in the seller's asking price on the apartment.
+The bad news: Those fees are probably reflected in the seller's asking price.

 Tip: To reap substantial savings while retaining the most important services of an agent, work with a brokerage that offers a commission rebate if you do some of the legwork on your own.
 Prevu (a Brick Underground partner based in New York) will handle pretty much everything, including sending you to listings that fit your needs, advising you on the right price to offer, preparing the offer, negotiating with the seller, and assembling the board package you’ll need to prove your worth (literally and figuratively) to a co-op or condo board.
 As a participant in Prevu’s “Smart Buyer” program, you’ll pocket a rebate of two-thirds of the commission paid to the buyer’s broker at closing.
 On a $1 million condo with a 6 percent commission, the rebate equals 2 percent of the purchase price…a cool $20,000.

 Renters: Believe it or not, here in New York City, renters pay broker fees too.
-While there are rentals that come without broker fees (and websites dedicated to helping you find them), they tend to either be in less-than-great shape or higher-end luxury apartments where the landlord either employs their own leasing agents or pays the fees of outside brokers.
-If you're determined to avoid the broker's fee, be prepared to do a lot of digging.
+There are rentals that come without broker fees (and websites dedicated to helping you find them), but these deals tend to either be in less-than-great shape buildings, or for higher-end luxury apartments where the landlord either employs her own leasing agents or pays the fees of outside brokers herself.
+If you're determined to avoid the broker's fee, be prepared to do some digging.

 Brokers frequently charge 15 percent of the yearly rent as their fee, but that can sometimes be negotiated down to around 12 percent or even one month's rent, especially if you're willing to move fast on an apartment.